LeonardSurya2020/LeonardSurya2020/README.md

 - 👋 Hi, I’m @LeonardSurya2020
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning c# for unity
+- 🌱 I’m currently learning c# for unity and GDScript for Godot
 - 💞️ I'm still learing on 2d game making
 - 📫 How to reach me ...